-We foster common expectations by outlining the responsibilities of families, students and the school in the school contract, and by giving families the Family Handbook each year which includes our mission, philosophy and all relevant updated school information.
+We establish common and clear expectations by outlining the responsibilities of families, students and the school in the school contract, and by giving families access to the Family Handbook (electronic or hard copy) each year which includes our mission, philosophy and all relevant updated school information.

-We keep families informed of school activities and happenings through the school newsletter, "The Voyager," our website, bulletin boards, family engagement, e-mails, One Call Now system, e-mail, and notes.
+We keep families informed of school activities and happenings through our website, weekly family engagement e-mails, "Cuffee Connection," a monthly electronic school newsletter, a semi-annual school newsletter, "The Voyage," One Call Now system, bulletin boards, and notes.

-We strive to eliminate barriers to communication by using inclusive, clear, respectful language, and by providing all written communication in both English and Spanish.
-In addition, we provide simultaneous interpretation at all parent meetings and enlist bilingual staff to provide translation at individual meetings.
+We strive to eliminate communication barriers by using inclusive, clear, respectful language, and by providing all written communication in both English and Spanish.
+In addition, we provide simultaneous translation at all parent meetings and enlist bilingual staff to provide translation at individual meetings.

-We actively seek input from families about their experiences both formally and informally through periodic surveys, brief evaluations of events, the use of Puffin Files, Friday forms, direct mail and by encouraging families to bring their questions and concerns directly to teachers, administrators, class parents, and Parent Association co-chairs.
+We actively seek input from families about their experiences both formally and informally through periodic surveys, brief evaluations of events, the use of Puffin Files, Friday forms, direct mail, and by encouraging families to bring their questions and concerns directly to teachers, administrators, and Parent Association co-chairs.

-We encourage ongoing dialogue about students' progress by using Puffin/Cuffee Files, Friday forms, and e-mail for direct communication between teachers and families, holding two Parent/Teacher/Child conferences each year, and sending home report cards three times each year, with narrative comments once a year.
+We encourage ongoing dialog about students' progress by using Puffin/Cuffee files, Friday forms, and e-mail for direct communication between teachers and families, holding two Parent/Teacher/Child conferences each year, and sending home report cards three times each year, with narrative comments once a year.
 Progress reports are sent home at mid-trimester twice a year.

-Families of students who are identified as needing additional services-Special Education or Title 1-are included as active participants in the evaluation process and in the design of the IEP (Individual Education Plan) or PLP (Personal Literacy Plan).
+Families of students who are identified as needing additional services-Special Education or Title 1- are included as active participants in the evaluation process and in the design of the IEP (Individual Education Plan) or PLP (Personal Literacy Plan).
 Meetings with teachers are always available upon request.